RiversPharmD/AZFinTox/AnalyticNotes/Plan.md

 ### Clean and Tidy Data

 #### Missingness
+Three values assessed household characteristics: Marital Status, Household Income, and Presence or Absence of Children.
+If these were missing for only one individual in a dyad, the other individual's response was used.

 #### Discordant Responses
-Partners were given two questions that asked them to assess household values.
+Partners were given three questions that asked them to assess household values.
 As such, they should be concordant across both responses.
 In cases where they were not, the larger of two values was selected and assigned to both partners.

 ### Create New Variables